Mothra (film): Alternate ending

 Toho had deemed Mothra's attack on New Kirk City too expensive and advised Honda and Sekizawa to write a more budget friendly climax.
 The new ending had Nelson and his crew take Shinji hostage near a volcano, which Nelson falls into after Mothra flaps her wings.
 Toho's contract with Columbia Pictures stipulated that the climax needed to take place in an American-style city.
 Toho sent a letter to Columbia Pictures requesting approval to change the climax but rather than wait for a reply, Toho instructed Honda to proceed with principal photography as planned.
 The new ending was the first scene to be filmed in Kagoshima Prefecture near Mount Kirishima.
 However, around the same time, Columbia Pictures denied Toho's request for alterations.
-Surviving images of the alternate ending appeared in official publicity materials, however, the footage was never developed.
+Surviving images of the alternate ending appeared in official publicity materials; however, the footage was never developed.
 While filming the alternate ending, the Nelson dummy used to be plunged into the volcano was later found by locals, who believed it to be a suicide.
 Authorities retrieved the "body", which led to Honda and his crew to be "roundly scolded".

 Release

 Marketing

 Columbia Pictures' trailer did not reveal Mothra and mainly focused on the Shobijin and their mysterious link to Mothra.
 The synopsis used for the film's American press book was based on the original story rather than the final film, with the summary referring to the Shobijin as the "Ailenas".
-Columbia's press book advised theater owners to add police or armed services and a weapons display in the lobby with the caption "These weapons couldn't stop Mothra!"; To put signs on construction sites with the caption "Mothra was here!"; Send two attractive street valley girls in abbreviated space suits through the main business district and school vicinities with signs on their backs reading "Mothra, the world's most fantastic love story!"; Arrange a display of radioactive materials with a geiger counter in the lobby to emphasize Mothra's power.
+Columbia's press book advised theater owners to add police or armed services and a weapons display in the lobby with the caption, "These weapons couldn't stop Mothra!", put signs on construction sites with the caption, "Mothra was here!", send two attractive street valley girls in abbreviated space suits through the main business district and school vicinities with signs on their backs reading, "Mothra, the world's most fantastic love story!", and arrange a display of radioactive materials with a Geiger counter in the lobby to emphasize Mothra's power.

 Theatrical

-Mothra was released in Japan on July 30, 1961 where it was distributed by Toho.
+Mothra was released in Japan on July 30, 1961, where it was distributed by Toho.
 The film was ranked 10th place in Kinema Junpo's annual box office tally.
 The film was released by Columbia Pictures with an English dub produced by Titra Studios on May 10, 1962.
 Columbia released Mothra on a double-bill with The Three Stooges in Orbit in some markets.
 The American version runs at 90 minutes.
 Columbia acquired the North American rights to the film during pre-production.
 The film has been re-released theatrically in Japan since its release.
 This includes a shorter version of the film distributed by Toho with a 62-minute running time on December 14, 1974.
 This version was edited by Ishiro Honda.
-Mothra was re-released theatrically in Japan on November 21, 1982 as part of Toho's 50th anniversary.
+Mothra was re-released theatrically in Japan on November 21, 1982, as part of Toho's 50th anniversary.
 Hiroshi Koizumi believes the success of the film was attributed to the Peanuts' involvement, due to the twins being popular at the time of the film's release.